I am a Business

 The argument against the lean supply chain

+The primary argument against maintaining a lean supply chain in the future is that low inventory levels do not provide enough of a buffer for when unplanned events (like a global pandemic) cause demand to change drastically or disrupt supply in some way.
 Then there is the argument applied up and down the chain.
 It is commonly levied against lean manufacturing that it simply moves inventory up the supply chain.
 This is because a producer practicing lean will want to be able to pull raw materials as quickly as possible.
 The argument continues that the lean supply chain is incentivizing upstream suppliers to compete by having inventory on hand to ship ASAP.

 The first argument claims that by not having sufficient inventory to respond to a crisis, the lean supply chain has failed.
 Supporters of this argument would say that instead, companies should aim to have enough stock to respond to unpredictable demand for an unpredictable amount of goods, all of which could be needed at any moment.